dellidelano/Promotech-CNN/README.md

 Training the Network from Scratch:
 - The model was built for training on a Linux environment, you may change line 115 and 116 to run on Windows - the '/' should be switched to '\\'.
 - If you intend to rebuild the network from scratch, you may run the commands below - this is ideal for new training data.

-		-- Import the Python Class:
+		-- Import the Python Class.
 			from PromotechCNN import PromotechCNN
 			code = PromotechCNN()